klangner/condor/README.md

 # Condor

-Condor is Haskell library (and command line tool) to index and search text documents.
+Condor is Haskell library for indexing and searching text documents.

 ## Library API